 Where there is no change/correction, the names of the enslaved people are NOT repeated in the following Return.

 Tobago Slave Registers Online

-If you have managed to trace back to slavery days, ie prior to 1834, you should check out the website of Ancestry, UK,
+If you have managed to trace back to slavery days, ie prior to 1834, you may wish to check out the website of Ancestry, UK,

-Unfortunately, only the Tobago pieces below appear to be ‘fully’ online and they are not accessible in the same manner
+only very few Tobago pieces below appear to be ‘fully’ online, and they are not accessible in the same manner as the

 Tobago Slave Registers Research